karmaniverous/aws-api-template/README.md

 This template supports automated release management with [`release-it`](https://github.com/release-it/release-it).

-Releases are numbered according to [Semantic Versioning](https://www.geeksforgeeks.org/introduction-semantic-versioning/), and every release generates a release page at GitHub with release notes composed of your commit comments since the last release.
+Releases are numbered according to [Semantic Versioning](https://www.geeksforgeeks.org/introduction-semantic-versioning/).
+Every release generates a release page at GitHub with release notes composed of your commit comments since the last release.

 In the near future (see [this issue](https://github.com/karmaniverous/aws-api-template/issues/10)), the template will pick up on your major version number to populate API Version, which is a factor driving Stack creation.
 See [Environments, API Versions, Stages & Stacks](#environments-api-versions-stages--stacks) above for more info.